-We plan to begin commercial shipments of Quell in the United States during the second quarter of 2015.
-Our launch plan involves two distribution channels: a professional channel using a direct sales force to target podiatrists, pain physicians, primary care physicians, and chiropractors who would resell the product, and a direct-to-consumer channel using online marketing and lead generation.
-Marketing for Quell is led by our Senior Vice President and General Manager Consumer with support from marketing staff and supplemented by outside consultants.
+Quell was made commercially available in the United States during the second quarter of 2015.
+Initial distribution involved two channels: a professional channel using a direct sales force to target podiatrists, pain physicians, primary care physicians, and chiropractors who stock and resell the product, and a direct-to-consumer channel using our e-commerce website supported by social media plus traditional marketing.
+After establishing the professional and direct to consumer channels we expanded distribution to include ecommerce on Amazon.com and DRTV sales on QVC.
+We plan to make Quell more broadly available through retail distribution in 2016.
+Marketing for Quell is led by our Senior Vice President and General Manager, Consumer with support from marketing staff and supplemented by outside consultants.
 We believe there are opportunities for Quell outside the United States, particularly in Western Europe, Japan and China; however, we do not plan to address those markets until we have established a solid presence in the United States.